Existing Building Code

 The Seattle Existing Building Code (SEBC) provides minimum requirements for repair, alteration, change of occupancy, addition, and relocation of existing buildings.
 Seattle has adopted the 2015 International Existing Building Code, with amendments specific to our city.

 What It Isn't

-This code does not cover regulations for single-family houses, duplexes, and townhouses with up to three stories and separate entrances.
+This code does not cover the design and construction of new buildings.
+Those regulations are found in the Seattle Building Code.
+This code also does not cover regulations for single-family houses, duplexes, and townhouses with up to three stories and separate entrances.
 Those regulations are found in the Seattle Residential Code.

 Read the Code

 This is a read-only version of the 2012 Seattle Existing Building Code.
 You can buy a full version from iccsafe.org.

 - Chapter 1, Scope and Administration

 - Chapter 3, Provisions for all Compliance Methods

 - Chapter 5, Classification of Work

 - Chapter 6, Repairs